amirhossein-github/experience-course-megademy/courses/course-1/session-3/README.md

 - **Script**: A piece of code that serves a purpose.
 - **Console**: In Inspect, there is a section called console which helps us to know if our javascript code has encountered a problem during execution or not.
 The texts that are usually displayed in the console include the requested text, **errors**, **warnings**, and **information**.
 The most important of all of them are the errors that, if not managed correctly, cause the code to stop running.
 We can also communicate with the console using the `console.METHOD()` command in JavaScript.
 - **Low and High Programming Language**: High-level languages ​​have a more natural and readable syntax and are closer to human language that makes it easier for programmers to read and understand the code.
 (Javascript, Php, Python, ...)
 Low-level languages ​​require more coding and debugging, which increases development time because they are closer to computer and machine languages.
 (Assembly, 01, ...)
-- **Method**: One of the signs of the method is that it prantes comes after its name Like: `console.log(), alert(), console.errro()`.
+- **Method**: One of the signs of the method is that it prates comes after its name Like: `console.log(), alert(), console.error()`.
 Methods are like tools in a toolbox, each of which does something for us.
 Some of them are already defined, some of them we make ourselves.
 - **Compiler and Interpreter**: Interpreter: they execute the code line by line.
 And if they encounter an error, they stop the execution.
 (Javascript, Python, Ruby, ...)
-Compilery: First, they run all the code, if there is no error, they give you an output, and then you can use that output.
+Compiler: First, they run all the code, if there is no error, they give you an output, and then you can use that output.
 (C, C++, C#, Java, Swift, ...)<br>
 In Interpreter mode we can apply changes and get output quickly and see the result.
 And with tricks, it is possible to prevent stopping the program from errors completely.

 ## Javascript